nf-core/phaseimpute

 :

-The csv provided in --posfile
+The CSV file provided in --posfile

 must contain three columns [panel, chr, legend].
 See Posfile section for more information.

-The csv provided in --panel
+The CSV file provided in --panel

 must be prepared with --steps panelprep